Oman Ama, Queensland: Education

 There are no schools in Oman Ama.
-The nearest school is Inglewood State School in Inglewood to the west which offers schooling from Prep to Year 10.
+The nearest government school is Inglewood State School in Inglewood to the west which offers schooling from Prep to Year 10.
 Oman Ama is outside of any school district offering Years 11 and 12 schooling, the nearest being in Warwick to the north-east, Stanthorpe to the south-west and Goondiwindi to the west.
 Distance education or boarding school are other options.